 If you don’t like autumn, write about that.
 Describe what it is that you don’t like, how fall makes you feel, and what your favorite season is and why.

 Fall Writing Topic # 2:

 Record your observations in your journal.
-Write or draw about your observations, just let your mind open and document what flows through from your mind to your hand.
-Breath easily and enjoy the writing process.
+Write or draw about your observations, just let your mind open and document what flows from your mind to your hand.
+Breathe easily and enjoy the writing process.

 Fall Topic # 3: